Join Us-2nd Thursday of the Month 7 PM, at UVU, 815 West 1250 South, Orem, UT 84058

 Another African bee kept by beekeepers is the Cape honey bee.
 The Cape bee's native territory was only on the Cape Coast on the tip of South Africa.
 The bees did not interbreed until the 90s when beekeepers started moving hives between the two territories.
 After moving Cape bees into AHB territory, the Cape bee started invading the hives of AHBs.
 Within a year, tens of thousands of hives, equaling 50% of the managed AHB hives, had to be destroyed.

 A Cape worker bee is not like other honey worker bees.
 She is capable of laying eggs that produce fully functional queens from unfertilized eggs (thelytoky)!
-(Cape workers do not exhibit this behavior in a queen right Cape colony).
+(Cape workers do not exhibit this behavior in a queen-right Cape colony).
 Cape worker bees invade the hives of AHBs.
-Most are killed by the hive residents, but a few escape detection and are absorbed into the hive, setting off a chain of events that will eventually cause collapse of the hive.
+Most are killed by the hive residents, but a few escape detection and are absorbed into the hive, setting off a chain of events that will eventually cause the collapse of the hive.
 Cape bee laying workers emit queen-like pheromones exerting reproductive control.
 The Cape worker tricks the resident bees into treating her like a queen, with the African bees eventually killing their own queen.
 Colonies taken over by Cape bees will no longer accept AHB queens.
 The eggs laid by the Cape worker develop into females who beg for food, eating more than their African bee nest mates.
-With less AHB foragers the food supply is soon depleted, the colony collapses, and the Cape bees leave to find another place to freeload.
+With fewer AHB foragers the food supply is soon depleted, the colony collapses, and the Cape bees leave to find another place to freeload.

 Using Cape bees to eradicate the Africanized bee in America is not the solution.
 They would destroy the European honey bee population just as they are destroying the African honey bee population in Africa.